A-Star-Is-Born/Parallel-A-Star/README.md

 Collaborators: Anh Tran, Peter Loyd, Ulysses Lin

+NOTE: to run our files, you must have the algs4.jar file working.
+To do so in VSCode:
+In the left side of the window, expand JAVA PROJECTS.
+Look for Referenced Libraries.
+Click the "+".
+Select algs4.jar which we have included.
+You may also watch this YouTube tutorial on how to do so: https://www.youtube.com/watch?v=3Qm54znQX2E

 There are three A Star methods we explored: 1) Sequential, 2) ParallelPriorityQueue, and 3) Bidirectional - the last two being parallel.

 ## Running Animations of A Star Methods